7 Best Whole House Hard Water Filter Systems | 2023 Reviews

 • Designed for DIY installation.
 Kit comes with an instruction manual, detailed video, and installation kit.

 • The only maintenance required is pre-filter changes every 6 to 9 months.
-Annual costs are approximately $40 to $55.
+Annual costs are approximately $40.

 • System comes with a 6-month satisfaction guarantee.